***As of January 1, 2022:

 I am looking to feature work that is exploratory, experimental, and inquisitive of language, image, and sound.
 To quote from the introduction that Lee Gurga and I wrote for Haiku 2014, I am not only looking to publish ku that challenge and provoke, but that also “successfully and intriguingly expand, extend, play with, and test the form.”
 All in all, I am looking for ku that are fresh, whether that is done through experimentation or more “traditional”-classicist approaches.

-Places to go that would give you a clear idea of the kind of ku I enjoy would be the journal I previously edited, R’r (the journal’s blog also has many ku selected from various other journals and publications), the anthologies I’ve edited with Lee Gurga, Haiku 21, Haiku 2014, Haiku 2015, and Haiku 2016, and also the vast array of “H21 ku” presented in The Disjunctive Dragonfly : A New Approach to English-Language Haiku by Richard Gilbert.
+Places to go that would give you a clear idea of the kind of ku I enjoy would be the journal I previously edited, R’r, the anthologies I’ve edited with Lee Gurga (Haiku 21, Haiku 2014, Haiku 2015, Haiku 2016, Haiku 2020) and also the vast array of “H21 ku” presented in The Disjunctive Dragonfly : A New Approach to English-Language Haiku by Richard Gilbert.

-Send upwards of 20 or so unpublished ku (a sequence/short-form poem is treated as singular) to firstname.lastname@example.org.
+Send your poems (a sequence/short-form poem is treated as singular) to firstname.lastname@example.org.
 Send however many you like.